Non-Asymptotic Analysis of Efficiency in Conformalized Regression: Analysis of Conformalized Quantile Regression (CQR)

 In particular, the Lebesgue measure of $\mathcal{Y}$ satisfies $1/f_{\max} \le |\mathcal{Y}| \le 1/f_{\min}$.
 Together with $B$ in (\ref{eq:l2-bound-X}), $K$ in (\ref{eq:linear-function-class}), and Assumption~\ref{assum:well-spec-cqr}, it yields

 The score $S$ has a bounded support, since $|t_{1/2}(X;\theta_{n})| \le BK$ and $|Y| \le BK + 1/f_{\min}$, i.e.,

-As a first step toward bounding the expected length deviation, Theorem~\ref{thm:sgd-quantile} establishes upper bounds on both the prediction error of the quantile regressor and the parameter estimation error under SGD training, expressed in terms of the training sample size $n$. \begin{restatable}[{Quantile regression error of SGD-trained models}]{theorem}{thmSgdQuantile} If Assumptions \ref{assum:well-spec-cqr}--\ref{assum:reg-pdf} hold, then
+As a first step toward bounding the expected length deviation, Theorem~\ref{thm:sgd-quantile} establishes upper bounds on both the prediction error of the quantile regressor and the parameter estimation error under SGD training, expressed in terms of the training sample size $n$. \begin{restatable}[{Quantile regression error of SGD-trained models}]{theorem}{thmSgdQuantile} If Assumptions \ref{assum:well-spec-cqr}--\ref{assum:reg-pdf} hold, {taking step size $\eta_{k} = 1/\left(\lambda_{\min}f_{\min} k\right)$ in SGD update (\ref{eq:sgd-update}),} then

 \end{restatable} The proof of Theorem \ref{thm:sgd-quantile} is deferred to Appendix~\ref{sec:prf-thm-sgd-quantile}.